No. L 129

 The 12x was produced for only a short time from around 1935-40.
 The L129, in particular, seems to have been produced after two or three years of success from the smaller sizes.
 Collectible Stars I scores the L 129 a 9 out of 12 points in rarity.
 From my experience, it is far more difficult to find (and afford!) a 129 in comparison to the 139.
 As seen in this advertisement from the late 1930s, the 129 was priced at RM 50.
 Compare this to the RM 45 price of the 139 in catalogues around the same time.

-The nib on the 129 is made of 14c gold.
-While the 13x series pens were found with a variety of nibs like gold, steel, and palladium, the 12x series pens were found mostly in gold because this model was produced before WWII (during which pen companies were forced to look for substitutes to gold).
+The bi-colour nib on the 129 is made of 14c gold.
+While the 13x series pens were found with a variety of nibs like gold, steel, and palladium, the 12x series pens were found mostly in gold because this model was produced before WWII and hence did not experience any restrictions over the use of gold.

 Finally, the 'L' in the L129 stands for Luxus or luxury.

 L to R: 138, 129, and 139 belonging to specialk0449

 L to R: 129, 128G, 128S, 128PL belonging to Joudenali